nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 Like, I I would almost hypothesize, that maybe it showed up because where else would it go?
 There's nobody else left on the continent theoretically.
 And we're it it seems to be in a state of disrepair and need of assistance.
 Love it.
 Cover story.

 Like, we're trying to figure out like, our task, I would say, next is to try and figure out what, if anything, there is that that we can do, just to I I guess even nothing else, just bring stability.
 Yeah.
 Do we also do as we're talking, I will ask, do we have anyone who's I don't know if it's the elders' right term or, like, who's sympathetic to us or we know who's on our side that has more base of knowledge of this god and things like that and the Lalapalu historian or something.
-I mean, like, Elwar is pretty ancient, but does he have any, like, buddy?
+I mean, like, Alwor is pretty ancient, but does he have any, like, buddy?
 That might know more information.

 Right.
 Yeah.
 Yeah.
 That's a good question.
 It makes sense.